 If you believe that leaks are causing your home’s uneven heating and cooling, have your ducts inspected by a professional.

 Insulation in your attic serves a dual purpose: it keeps your conditioned air in, while keeping the outside air out.
 You may not be getting the full advantage and comfort of your valuable heat if you don’t have enough (or the right kind) of insulation.

 Is there anything blocking the vents in your home?
 Is it possible to tell they’re filthy simply by glancing at them?
 Uneven heating might occur if your vents are unable to send air where it needs to go.
 This might happen for various reasons, such as if your furniture is pushed up against them or if there is an accumulation of dust and debris.
 Use a vacuum attachment, or reorganize a room to increase airflow and prevent this from happening.

 You can also direct air to specific areas by partially closing the vents on one of your home’s floors.
 As a result, more air will be delivered to the second story and beyond.

 Look at the temperature on your thermostat.
 The fan can be set to “auto” or “on.”
 A few more fan control settings are available on some newer thermostats.
 If your home’s heating is uneven, consider switching the switch to the “on” position instead of the “auto” option.

 Even after the system cycle is turned off, the fan on your system stays on and circulates air when it is in the “on” position.
 This helps to keep the air in your home moving and level out the temperatures between the first and second floors.

 When set to “auto,” the fan only turns on when there is a need for cooling or heating, signaling your system to turn on.

-Clover Services can help with all of your uneven heating issues.
+Clover Contracting can help with all of your uneven heating issues.
 Whatever the issue is, and during whichever season it arises, we are ready to help make your home the comfortable place it should be.